ncai25/ncai25/README.md

 - Career interests: **Software Engineering**, **Product Management**
 - Programming: `Python`, `Java`, `SQL`, `Javascript`, `C`, `C++`, `HTML`
 - Most often used libraries: `TensorFlow`, `PyTorch`
-- Research interests: AI legislation, AI Safety, Legal Tech, Humanities :book:
+- Research interests: AI legislation, AI Safety, Legal Tech, Humanities

 ## What I'm up to:
 - Working as a URA at <a href="https://cntr.brown.edu/"> CNTR</a> to develo a scorecard evaluating AI bills
-- Building a <a href="[https://cntr.brown.edu](https://smart-chatbot-dkz564vib-ncai25s-projects.vercel.app/"> chatbot</a> for Innovation AI, a Startup Compay based in San Jose, CA
+- Building a <a href="https://smart-chatbot-dkz564vib-ncai25s-projects.vercel.app/"> chatbot</a> for Innovation AI, a Startup Compay based in San Jose, CA
 - Incoming summer swe intern at <a href="https://stripe.com/"> Stripe</a>
-- Learning UX/UI design and Computer Vision and building my own website :computer:
+- Learning UX/UI design and Computer Vision and building my own website
-- Café hunting but quiting caffeine
+- Café hunting but quiting caffeine; Reading Woolf

 ## Connect with me!:
-- :mailbox: yinuo_cai@brown.edu
+- :mailbox: nora.y.cai@gmail.com
 - :paperclip: <a href="https://www.linkedin.com/in/nora-y-cai/"> LinkedIn </a>

 <!--